adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/social.md

 then `LoginAsync()` will throw an error, which is caught at the ViewModel.
 Right now, the `EntryPageViewModel` does nothing more than print a diagnostic message to the debug window of Visual Studio.

+!!! info "Integrating with multiple providers"
+    Each provider has a slightly different server flow.
+In the [Chapter2] project, I use this to call the right provider endpoint.
+When the user clicks on the Facebook logo, for instance, it logs in with Facebook.
+It's up to you as to how this UI is presented.

 ## Client-Flow for Social Providers

-In each of the social providers, the identity provider SDK (provided by Facebook, Google, or Twitter) will need to be integrated.
+In each of the social providers, the identity provider SDK (provided by Facebook, Google, Microsoft or Twitter) will need to be integrated.
 In general, these SDKs are provided for a native platform (Objective-C or Swift for iOS, Java for Android), use callbacks or delegates (as is common practice in native libraries) and are thus more complicated to integrate with your mobile client than those that have a C#/.NET SDK delivered on NuGet.

 !!! warn
     Testing Client Flow for social providers requires that the social app be installed on the device.
 You cannot install other apps on the iOS simulator and there may be restrictions on the Android Emulator.
-This means that you need to test client flow for social providers on an actual device.
+This means that you generally need to test client flow for social providers on an actual device.

 The reward for doing so are a more integrated experience on mobile devices.
 For example, if you integrate the Google Play Services SDK in an Android app, the app will seamlessly authenticate itself with the connected Google account in the background, avoiding the need for repeatedly authenticating the client.
 It may ask for a fingerprint instead if the app is not trusted.
 If you integrate the Facebook SDK, then the app will automatically switch to the Facebook app and ask you to approve the authentication request there instead of authenticating the user through a web view.
 Both of these provide a more integrated experience for the end user, so this work is well worth pursuing.

-!!! warn
-    Google is turning off WebView flows, which are required for "Server Flow" authentication.
-This means that you must use a client flow with the Google+ SDK if you wish to authenticate users using a Google ID.

 As an example, here is the client flow for Facebook.
 I've implemented this using the `Xamarin.Facebook.iOS` library, which can be downloaded and installed into the iOS project from NuGet.
 The `Services\iOSLoginProvider.cs` contains the following:

 ```csharp
         #region Facebook Client Flow